 CTC can store up to ten active alarm profiles at any time to apply to the node.
 Custom profiles can take eight of these active profile positions.
 Two other profiles, Default profile and Inherited profile, are reserved by the NE, and cannot be edited.
-The reserved Default profile contains Telcordia GR-474 severities.
+The reserved Default profile contains Telcordia GR-474-CORE severities.
 The reserved Inherited profile allows port alarm severities to be governed by the card-level severities, or card alarm severities to be determined by the node-level severities.

-If one or more alarm profiles have been stored as files from elsewhere in the network onto the local PC or server hard drive where CTC resides, you can use as many profiles as you can physically store by deleting and replacing them locally in CTC so that only eight are active at any given time.
+If one or more alarm profiles have been stored as files from elsewhere in the network onto the local PC or server hard drive where CTC resides, you can utilize as many profiles as you can physically store by deleting and replacing them locally in CTC so that only eight are active at any given time.

-14.5.1 Creating and Modifying Alarm Profiles
+16.5.1 Creating and Modifying Alarm Profiles

-Alarm profiles are created in the network view using the Provisioning > Alarm Profiles tabs.
-Figure 14-3 shows the default list of alarm severities.
-A default alarm severity following Telcordia GR-253 standards is preprovisioned for every alarm.
+Alarm profiles are created in the network view using the node view (single-shelf mode) or shelf view (multishelf mode) Provisioning > Alarm Profiles tabs.
+Figure 16-2 shows the default list of alarm severities.
+A default alarm severity following Telcordia GR-474-CORE standards is preprovisioned for every alarm.
 After loading the default profile or another profile on the node, you can clone a profile to create custom profiles.
 After the new profile is created, the Alarm Profiles window shows the original profile (frequently Default) and the new profile.

-Figure 14-3 Network View Alarm Profiles Window
+Figure 16-2 Network View Alarm Profiles Window